What are critical metals? And which ones should savvy investors focus on? Our overview of the space answers those questions and more.

 Choosing which critical metals to invest in can be tricky, and unfortunately once you’ve made that choice you’ll still have work to do.
 That’s because figuring out how to actually invest in critical metals is often a difficult task.
 Why?
 Put simply, most of these metals are not traded on public exchanges, meaning that it’s difficult, if not impossible, to invest in them directly.

-For that reason, many investors choose to invest in critical metals companies.
+For that reason, many investors choose to invest in critical metals mining companies.
 Taking that path can also be hard, however.
-That’s partially because many critical metals are mined mainly by large diversified miners — for example, major miner Anglo American (LSE:AAL) is a key manganese producer.
-It’s also common for critical metals companies to be privately owned.
+That’s partially because mining of many critical metals is done mainly by large, diversified miners — for example, major miner Anglo American (LSE:AAL,OTCQX:AAUKF) is a key manganese producer.
+It’s also common for critical metals mining companies to be privately owned.

 As a result, investors often choose to gain exposure to critical metals by investing in small companies in the exploration stage.
 These companies can be risky to invest in, but with a little research it’s certainly possible to find some that are worthwhile.
 All in all, if you’re interested in critical metals, the best way to start is by jumping in and looking at the facts.